The Best Knife for Cutting Veggies – Hint: It’s Not Just One

 The Western Chef’s Knife

 As we grow as cooks, our knife collection grows as well.
-For most home cooks, the first knife to find its forever home in their kitchens is the Western chef’s knife.
-It’s often referred to as the most important tool in the kitchen, and although there are many different styles of chef knives, anytime “the chef’s knife” is mentioned, it’s usually in reference to the Western chef’s knife.
+For most home cooks, the first knife to find its forever home in their kitchens is the Western chef’s knife, often referred to as simply the chef's knife or even just "chef knife".
+It’s also often referred to as the most important tool in the kitchen.
+Although there are many different styles of chef knives, anytime “the chef’s knife” is mentioned, it’s usually in reference to the Western chef’s knife.

 The western chef’s knife comes from either German or French origin and is the kitchen workhorse.
-The blade features a curved cutting edge, known as the “belly”, with a thick heel and pointed tip (more on the parts of a knife here), which is designed for the rocking motion known as the “rock chop”.
-When you’ve mastered the rock chop, along with other knife cuts, you’ll breeze right through most of your veggie cutting tasks with the chef’s knife.
+The blade features a curved cutting edge, known as the “belly”, with a thick heel and pointed tip (learn more about the parts of a knife with this F.N.
+Sharp guide).
+This design goes hand in hand with the rocking motion technique known as the “rock chop” – and once you’ve mastered the rock chop, along with other knife cuts, you’ll breeze right through most of your veggie cutting tasks with the chef’s knife.

 Although it’s considered a multipurpose tool, it can be a bit too heavy and chunky when it comes to working with delicate ingredients or tasks that involve detailed handwork.
 This is where the paring knife comes in, but we’ll get to that in a moment.